 your timesheets for payroll processing, and enroll/review insurance benefits.
 It is extremely important that you meet all deadlines so

 that your paychecks and benefits are correct and on time.

-Your supervisor or division's personnel liaison will initiate and complete the Personnel Action Request (PAR) form in the People
+Your supervisor or division's HR liaison will initiate and complete the Personnel Action Request (PAR) form in the People

 First System.
 This action will initiate your being setup for payroll processing and generate your People First Identification Number

 (People First ID#) that you will use to access the system.
 For guidance in utilizing the People First system, we are providing the

 Employee User Guide.
 Once you are provided with your People First ID#, your supervisor or division's HR liaison will assist you

 in logging on to the system and completing these items: